MOOTENS/PROGRAMMING-YOUR-BRAND-THROUGH-THE-INTERNET/ch0 RAW.md

  "Easier".

- We also want to make it "easier" for our kids.
+ We also want to make it "Easier" for our kids.

  "Easier" really means: